OpenMD/OpenMD/samples/Madelung/quadrupoles/README.md

   $$ E = C \left( \frac{3}{4} \right) N^2 Q^2 $$

-where $C$ is the energy constant above, N is the number of quadrupoles per unit volume, and $Q$ is the strength of the dipole.
+where $C$ is the energy constant above, N is the number of quadrupoles per unit volume, and $Q$ is the strength of the quadrupole.

 In the units used by OpenMD, with quadrupole moments of 1 Debye-angstrom, lengths in angstroms, and energies reported in kcal /